adiwg/mdBook/mdtranslator/resourceinfo.md

 __credits:__ *array* - an array of quoted names of individuals or organizations that made significant contributions to this resource but are not listed in other *responsibleParty* references.

-__status:__ *string* - the status of the resource at the time this metadata record was published.
-E.g. 'complete', 'onGoing', 'suspended'.
+__status:__ *string* - the status of the resource at the time this metadata record was published (e.g., 'complete', 'onGoing', 'suspended').

 __pointsOfContact:__ *array* - an array of [responsibleParty](../mdtranslator/responsibleParty.md) objects to identify person(s) and organization(s) that may be contacted for acquiring knowledge about or acquisition of the resource.